Tron0/AkladellWebsite/rules.md

 on 1d6 and may even notice such a door simply by passing near it if they roll 1 - 2 on 1d6.

-**Alertness:** A Barbarian is unlikely to be sur- prised, with only a 1-in-6 chance.
+**Alertness:** A party containing a Barbarian is unlikely to be surprised, with only a 1-in-6 chance.

 **Savage Blows:** Barbarians gain an extra +2 to all damage rolls made in melee combat.